New to Online Music Lessons? Here's What to Expect in Your First Lesson

 Table of Contents

-Once you start your first trial lesson, the teacher will introduce themselves briefly and ask some questions to get to know you and your musical goals.
+Once you start your first lesson, the teacher will introduce themselves briefly and ask some questions to get to know you and your musical goals.
 Share your background, any challenges you’re having with your instrument, and what songs or methods you’ve worked on before.
 This helps the teacher personalize the lesson moving forward.
 After the quick intro, you’ll jump into the ‘learning’ part.

 Piano beginners will likely start with the first pages of a method book to go over the basics – posture, hand position, finger placement, etc. If you have prior experience, talk about your pieces and techniques to get tips on improving.